What Does Herd Immunity Mean?

-WHO supports achieving herd immunity through vaccination and not by allowing the COVID-19 disease to spread through the population as this would lead to deaths.
-Vaccines train our immune system to create antibodies that can fight the disease, just as how it would happen when we are exposed to the disease, but without making us sick.
+World Health Organization supports achieving herd immunity through vaccination and not by allowing the COVID-19 disease to spread through the population as this would lead to deaths.
+Vaccines train the immune system to create antibodies that can fight the disease, just as how it would happen when we are exposed to the disease, but without making us sick.

 Vaccinated people are protected from the disease, so they do not pass the pathogen.
 Hence this breaks the chain of transmission, which reduces the spread of the disease.

 In order to achieve herd immunity against COVID-19, a proportion of the population needs to be vaccinated.
 It is estimated that to get protection or herd immunity for the COVID-19 virus, and a person should get infected with the virus and vaccinated.
 Reinfection is possible in cases of patient who has already tested positive for COVID in the previous waves.
 It is highly recommended for everyone to get vaccinated.
 In some areas, most people object to getting a COVID-19 vaccine because of religious objections.
 If the count of vaccinated people in a community is less herd immunity will be compromised, and this contagious disease could continue to spread the infection.
 Recent studies have also suggested that people who got infected with the COVID-19 virus in previous years and then received mRNA vaccines which eventually help in the production of very high levels of antibodies that are most likely to affect the current and future variants.
 Some scientists or doctors named it hybrid immunity.
 Though it required further research.

 How Many People Need To Be Vaccinated to Achieve Herd Immunity to COVID-19?